Current Teaching Artists

 Parry Cadwallader (he/him) is a marbler and bookbinder based in Minneapolis, Minnesota.

 María Carolina Ceballos (she/her) is a Colombian book artist with interdisciplinary focus.
-She has exhibited her work in various cities in Colombia, the United States, and Japan.
-She holds a BFA in Visual Arts from the Universidad de Bogotá Jorge Tadeo Lozano, and a Minor in Photography from the same university.
-In 2021, she graduated from the University of Iowa with an MFA in Book Arts, where she also worked as a book conservation technician and digital book design instructor.
-In her recent artistic practice, she has been exploring traditional book related crafts and applying them to a body of work with visual arts disciplines, creative writing, and music notation and performance.
+She has exhibited her work in various cities in Colombia, the United States and Japan.
+Carolina holds a BFA in Visual Arts with a minor in Photography from the Universidad de Bogotá Jorge Tadeo Lozano.
+In 2021, she earned an MFA in Book Arts from The University of Iowa, where she also worked as a book conservation technician and digital book design instructor.
+In her recent artistic practice, Carolina explores traditional book-related crafts and applies them to her work in visual arts, creative writing, music notation, and performance.

 Elaine G. Chu (she/her) has taught students of all ages in person and online.
 Her work has been featured in Greencraft and Somerset Studio magazines as well as 1,000 Artists’ Books.
 She co-authored Wood Paper Scissors, a how-to crafts book.
 Elaine received a BA in music at Yale University and a BFA in graphic design at University of the Arts.
 View more art at EGChuHandcrafted.etsy.com and on Instagram: @egchu1.